 - First recorded use of steganographic methods was traced to 440 BC.
-Greek Demaratus sent a warning about an attack by writing it on a wooden desk and then covering it by vax and writing on that an innocent message. - Ancient Chinese wrote messages on fine silk, which was then crunched into a tiny ball and covered in wax.
-The messenger then swallowed the ball of wax. - A variety of steganographic methods was used also in Roman times and then in 15-16 century (ranging from coding messages in music, and string knots, to invisible inks). - In the sixteenth century, the Italian scientist Giovanni Porta described how to conceal a message within a hard-boiled egg by making an ink from a mixture of one ounce of alum and a pint of vinegar, and then using ink to write on the shell.
-The ink penetrated the porous shell, and left the message on the surface of the hardened egg albumen, which could be read only when the shell was removed. - Special invisible "inks" (milk, urine,...) were important steganographic tools since middle ages and even during the Second World War. - Acrostic hiding messages in first, last or other letters of words was popular steganographic method since middle ages. - During the Second World War a technique was developed to shrink photographically a page of text into a dot less than one millimeter in diameter, and then hide this microdot in an apparently innocuous letter.
+Greek Demaratus sent a warning about an attack by writing it on a wooden desk and then covering desk by vax and writing on that an innocent message. - Ancient Chinese wrote messages on fine silk, which was then crunched into a tiny ball and covered by wax.
+The messenger then swallowed the ball of wax. - A variety of steganographic methods was used also in Roman times and then in 15-16 century (ranging from coding messages in music writings, in string knots, or using invisible inks). - In the sixteenth century, the Italian scientist Giovanni Porta described how to conceal a message within a hard-boiled egg.
+He made a speial ink and then used ink to write secret message on the shell of the boiled egg.
+The ink penetrated the shell of the egg, and left the message on the surface of the hardened egg albumen, which could be read after and only when the shell was removed. - Special invisible "inks" (milk, urine,...) were important steganographic tools since middle ages and even during the Second World War. - Acrostic hiding messages in first, last or other letters of words was popular steganographic method since middle ages. - During the Second World War a technique was developed to shrink photographically a page of text into a dot less than one millimeter in diameter, and then hide this microdot in an apparently innocent letter.
 (The first microdot has been spotted by FBI in 1941.)